Why the Anthropic-Pentagon rupture is not corporate defiance

 The Democratic Deficit in AI Governance—

-The Anthropic-Pentagon dispute will likely be remembered as the moment AI governance became a national security flashpoint.
-The most damning indictment of this affair, though, is not what the two parties said to each other.
-It is what was absent from the conversation: a legislative framework that renders these confrontations unnecessary.
+The administration’s action against Anthropic will likely be remembered as the moment AI governance became a national security flashpoint.
+The most damning indictment of this affair, though, is not what played out in public.
+It is what the public discourse refused to engage with: a legislative framework that renders these confrontations unnecessary.